cnuns/DL-DualTENGSensor-SP/README.md

 # DL-DualTENGSensor-SP
 Deep Learning-based Dual-reference Triboelectric Sensor for Direct Surface Potential Prediction

 This repository shows how to load the data and train the model associated with the paper “Deep Learning-based Dual-reference Triboelectric Sensor for Direct Surface Potential Prediction”.
 This code was initially performed in MATLAB, but it is also possible to access information in Python.
+The data is available at https://drive.google.com/drive/folders/10CZ9QND9NbtZ-kMQB6HvOF95bu9Xwgob?usp=sharing.

+1. The SP.csv file includes the list of materials, index numbers, average surface potential values, and standard deviation.

-In the MATLAB files (.mat), this data is stored in a cell according to the periodic and repetitive experiments.
+2. In the MATLAB files (.mat), this data is stored in a cell according to the periodic and repetitive nature of the experiments.
 The raw data is also available in Excel format (.csv).

-1. The SP.csv file includes the list of materials, index numbers, average surface potential values, and standard deviation.

-2. The data associated with dataCyc_h2050.mat is as follows.
+   The data associated with dataCyc_h2050.mat is as follows.
 - TrainSet: It includes the material index used to train the model, namely, PTFE, Kapton, PET, PMMA, Paper, Glass, and Nylon.

 - TestSet: It includes the material index used to test the model, namely,  PVDF, Al, and TPU